Basil

 Traditional Uses

-General Wellness: Basil's rich nutritional profile makes it valuable for supporting energy metabolism, healthy blood function, and overall vitality.
+Its rich nutritional profile makes basil a valuable tonic herb for supporting vitality, energy metabolism, and overall health.

 Key Traditional Benefits